• BLOG

 Stay focused and happy while exploring your roots

 Here’s the next in my occasional series of bite-size Quick Tips.
-You can see my other Quick Tips by clicking on the Quick Tips tag.
-Because I tend to write longer posts, I wanted to provide a quick-to-read (and quick-to-write) high-impact post every now and then.
-This one is about a habit that was a game changer for me!
+Click on the Quick Tips tag for my other Quick Tips.
+Because I tend to write longer posts, I wanted to provide a quick-to-read (and quick-to-write) post every couple of weeks on a small topic that pops into my head.
+I’ve benefited more than once from this one!

 Photo by Sam Dan Truong on Unsplash